ddobrev/Qyoto/README.md

 You need to deploy Qt itself by following http://doc.qt.io/qt-5/windows-deployment.html#application-dependencies .
 In addition, for each Qt module you use you also need Qt<module>-inlines.dll deployed alongside your executable.
-You can use QtSharp with any C# IDE, including Visual Studio, but make sure your executable is 32-bit by either using the x86 configuration or AnyCPU with "Prefer 32-bit" checked.
+You can use QtSharp with any .NET IDE, including Visual Studio, but make sure your executable is 32-bit by either using the x86 configuration or AnyCPU with "Prefer 32-bit" checked.

 ## Examples